Uganda seeks investors to revive copper mine

 PHOTO

-KAMPALA- Uganda said on Tuesday it was inviting expressions of interest from investors to restart a vast copper mine in the country's west that also holds significant cobalt deposits.
+Uganda said on Tuesday, 12 April, it was inviting expressions of interest from investors to restart a vast copper mine in the country's west that also holds significant cobalt deposits.

 The Kilembe mine, which sits on the foothills of the ice-capped Rwenzori mountains on the border with Democratic Republic of the Congo, is estimated by government geologists to contain about 4 million tonnes of ore that is 1.98% copper and 0.17% cobalt.